Etiquette & Benefits

 Count 3. golfer

-A plea deal saves time, trouble and taxpayer money.
-A trial is decided by a jury of one’s peers, but peers are in short supply in H.’s enforced domicile of 30+ years.
-A bench trial is decided by a district judge, but H. has no confidence that a glorified courtier will hear the subtleties of his case.
-He requests a change of venue, choosing his birthplace for two reasons: as a delay tactic and for the symmetry of going out where he came in—in the Fifth Judicial District of Pennsylvania in the County of Allegheny.
+A trial before a jury of peers is a hellish prospect to H., and he dreads a bench trial decided by a district judge, or courtier, who won’t hear the subtleties of his case.
+By pleading guilty, he saves time, trouble and San Diego taxpayer money.
+The degree of cruelty of his sentence will hang on extenuating circumstances.
+He requests a change of venue, choosing his birthplace for the symmetry of going out where he came in—in the Fifth Judicial District of Pennsylvania in the County of Allegheny.

 The Court in downtown Pittsburgh, dedicated in 1888, is one of the 19th century’s most acclaimed buildings.
-Although architect Henry Hobson Richardson’s Romanesque pile, whose exterior resembles a forbidding Norman keep, has been largely repurposed for use by politicians, justice can—who knows?—be found beneath its arches.
-H. thinks his case deserves a landmark setting, whatever opposing counsel might allege to the contrary.
-The Court contains a jail, an ominous pairing.
+Architect Henry Hobson Richardson’s Romanesque edifice resembles a forbidding castle.
+H. believes his case deserves a landmark setting, whatever the prosecution might allege.
+The Court used to have a jail connected to it by a “bridge of sighs” over Ross Street; the traditional, practical, ominous pairing is to H. a presumption of guilt until proven innocent.

 Course of Justice